MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Grant-CsTeamsEmergencyCallRoutingPolicy.md

 ```

 ## DESCRIPTION
-This cmdlet assigns a Teams Emergency Call Routing policy to a user, a group of users or to the Global policy instance.
+This cmdlet assigns a Teams Emergency Call Routing policy to a user, a group of users, or to the Global policy instance.
 Teams Emergency Call Routing policy is used for the life cycle of emergency call routing - emergency numbers and routing configuration.

 ## EXAMPLES